vedant-gala/CardVault/replit.md

 - `SESSION_SECRET` - Express session secret
 - Gmail credentials managed via Replit connector

+## Known Limitations
+- **Gmail Integration**: The current Gmail connector has limited OAuth scopes (addon-specific permissions) which don't include the `gmail.readonly` scope needed to list and read user messages.
+When users click "Check Gmail", they will receive a clear error message explaining that email parsing requires additional permissions.
+The SMS parsing feature works as a complete alternative for transaction extraction.

 ## Development Notes
 - All components use data-testid attributes for testing
 - Loading skeletons maintain visual consistency during data fetching